 Generalized Anxiety Disorder is characterized by excessive worry and anxiety that is difficult to control.
 It is accompanied by symptoms like fatigue, restlessness, irritability, muscle tension and possible insomnia.
-Individuals with GAD often worry about a variety of things, rather than one specific issue (American Psychiatric Association, 2000).
-GAD is a basic anxiety disorder (Brown, Barlow, & Leibowtiz, 1994), from which other anxiety and mood disorders develop.
+Unlike situational anxiety, individuals with GAD often worry about a variety of things rather than one specific issue (American Psychiatric Association, 2000).
+GAD is a basic anxiety disorder (Brown, Barlow, & Leibowtiz, 1994) from which other anxiety and mood disorders develop.
 Many patients with GAD also present with co-morbid disorders like social phobia, panic disorder, and major depression (Heimberg, Turk, & Mennin, 2004).
 Successful treatment of GAD often results in improvement of these co-morbid disorders (Borkovic, Abel, & Newman, 1995).